 Shop: Heavenly Vintage Brides

-The forties saw military-inspired fashion.
+Think Gatsby glamour.
+The forties also saw military-inspired fashion.
 Skirts and dresses were knee-length, with the waist often belted, and accentuated with darts in the fabric.
 Separates became more common, and evening attire would often combine a satin skirt with a lace blouse.

 Inspiration: 1940’s Wedding Dresses